ARM-software/ebbr/source/chapter2-uefi.rst

 non-volatile variables during runtime services because the firmware cannot access storage after ExitBootServices() is called.

-e.g., If firmware accesses an eMMC device directly at runtime, it will collide with transactions initiated by the OS.
+e.g. If firmware accesses an eMMC device directly at runtime, it will collide with transactions initiated by the OS.
 Neither U-Boot nor Tianocore have a generic solution for accessing or updating variables stored on shared media. [#OPTEESupplicant]_